Skip to content

 seating in front window

-If seat just in front of a window, you may risk having some flash reflection on the glass?
+If you sit just in front of a window, you may risk having some flash reflection on the glass.
 Here, I would recommend covering the glass with a delicate fabric.

 flowers decorations